norton-developer/roblox-module-condo-/README.md

-Documentation for Roblox Module Condo
+# Documentation for Roblox Module Condo

-Overview
+# Overview:
 The Roblox Module Condo is designed to facilitate account management, including user login and registration functionalities.
 This module is built with asynchronous programming in mind, allowing for efficient multitasking operations.
 Installation
 To use the module, ensure you have Python installed and then include the module file in your project directory.